metrorailings/OwlBlog/content/posts/rewatch-packers-49ers.md

 Two bad penalties against the Packers have set back their momentum.

 Horrible call on a 4th and 1 by Matt LaFleur.
 Just sad.
 A run up the middle.
 Nothing more than that.

+***

+I've seen enough.
+I question whether the Packers are capable of playing drop-back football.
+At the same time, I wonder the same thing about these 49ers.
+I'll need to watch a game where the opposing team kept them on their heels to see if Jimmy G is capable of marshaling this offense outside of scheme.